C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 ---
 ># **TESTING**
-Testing to be completed is detailed in the [TESTING.md](TESTING.md) document
+Testing completed is detailed in the [TESTING.md](TESTING.md) document

 ---
 ># **NOTED DESIGN CHANGES**